adventuremomblog

 If you want to stay warm, the seating area toward the front of the climate-controlled cabin is one of the best places to sit.

 Be prepared to move quickly from one side of the boat to the other once the whales are spotted.
-I decided to video from my cell phone instead of trying to take pictures.
+I decided to video the whales with my cell phone instead of trying to take pictures.

-I wanted to be able to experience living in the moment and I knew that I could always screenshot an image from my video.
+I wanted to experience “living in the moment” and get “the shot.”
+I knew that I could screenshot an image from my video afterward.

 Where Do Humpback Whales Migrate To and From?